mattvenn/zero-to-asic-www/content/post/cloudtools.md

 * Extracting design metrics
 * More complicated RISC-V SoC example
 * Optimizing designs for specific parameters
-* Visualization of optimization results
+* Visualizing the optimization results

 {{< youtube yCyOVq5ZHYg >}}

+Proppy has further helped facilitate ASIC design with his [TinyUser Project](/post/tinyuserproject) enabling quick and easy submissions to the Open MPW shuttles.

 For Zero to ASIC, GitHub's cloud-based tool *Actions* is an essential part of the design flow.
 They help to continuously build the tools to verify their functionality, as well as to build the final [GDS](/terminology/gds) files and extract their key parameters.

-You can read more about my initial experiences with GitHub actions [here](/posts/github_actions).
+You can read more about my initial experiences with GitHub actions [here](/post/github_actions)